nlopez59/MortgageWorkspace/readme.md

 ## zOS Application Infrastructure Services
-The diagram below illustrates the different layers used to support mainframe applications.  zOS, the operating system, is at the bottom and supervises applications, subsystems (middleware) and the hardware resources (not shown).
-Above zOS are groups for the online and batch subsystems.
-DB2, RACF and other subsystems provide common services across all types of applications.
-At the top is the application layer which access subsystem services through an API layer.
+The diagram below illustrates the different software layers used to create and support mainframe applications.
+- zOS, the operating system, is at the bottom and supervises applications, subsystems (middleware) and the hardware resources (not shown).
+Systems Programmers install, patch, upgrade and tune the core OS and support  Administrators and Developers.

+- In the middle are Online, Common amd Batch Services that are managed by various Systems Administrators with specialized skills to configure, secure and tune these services.
+They also support application teams during development and operations.

+- The top layer, represents the business applications and the subsystem services they can use through one or more application programming interfaces (API).
 <img src="images/zarch.png" width="700">